 In order to attain carry out the reforms, the following actions were undertaken by the Indian government:

-Abolition of intermediaries: One of the many aims of the land reforms was in eliminating middlemen entities such as the Zamindars and Jagirdars in order to bring the cultivator into direct relationship with the government.
+Abolition of intermediaries: One of the many aims of the land reforms was in eliminating middlemen entities such as the Zamindars and Jagirdars in order to bring the cultivator into a direct relationship with the government.

-Regulating Tenancy: The congress Agrarian Reforms Committee very strongly felt that there was a direct relation between the welfare of the Indian peasantry and the progress of agriculture in India.
+Regulating Tenancy: The congress Agrarian Reforms Committee very strongly felt that there was a direct relationship between the welfare of the Indian peasantry and the progress of agriculture in India.
 To a large extent that relation relied on to what extent the peasantry felt secure about the source of its livelihood and whether the tenure system provided incentives and opportunity for local development.

 A ceiling on landholdings: In all other states, the level of the ceiling was fixed to take account of different classes of land.
 For example, the ceiling ranged all the way from 27-134 acres in Andhra, 20-80 acres in Orissa, 19-132 acres in Gujarat, 18-126 acres in Maharashtra.
 In others, it was fixed in terms of standard acres, a standard acre being equal to a certain number of ordinary acres laid down in the Act passed in each state.